ig3/srf/README.md

   // The minimum number of mature cards in the percent correct window
   // at which percent correct is calculated.
-  minPercentCorrectCount: 10,
+  "minPercentCorrectCount": 10,

-  // The target for percent correct reviews
+  // The target for percent correct reviews "percentCorrectTarget": 90, "percentCorrectSensitivity": 0.0001,
-  percentCorrectTarget: 90,
-  percentCorrectSensitivity: 0.0001,

   // The maximum number of new cards in 24 hours.
   "newCardLimit": 20,

+  // Sensitivity of current new card limit to average study time "studyTimeSensitivity": 2.5,

   // The mimimum percentCorrect for new cards to be presented "newCardMinPercentCorrect": 75,